mbed-Infineon-XMC/InterruptIn-Example/README.md

-# Mbed for the Infineon XMC family
+# InterruptIn Example

-The following guide describes the steps to run the first mbed Hello World program on the XMC 4500 Relax Kit board from Infineon.
+The following guide describes how to use InterruptIn with the XMC4500 Relax Kit.
+SW2(P1_15) is used in this example.

 ## Step 1: Download mbed CLI